sanshanya/eu5_gacha/docs/archive/archive_rng_fix_log.md

 ### How to Verify Randomness
 1. Start game and pause immediately
-2. Open Debug Tool (if available) or note starting treasury
+2. Open Debug Tool (if available) or note starting gold
 3. Perform 5-10 consecutive pulls
 4. Check Script Variables on your country:
    - `gacha_rand` - Should vary each pull